-Due to COVID-19 Emergency Response Peoria City/County Health Department is closed to the public.
-Limited services are available.
+Due to COVID-19 Emergency Response Peoria City/County Health Department may have limited services in some program areas.

 Temporary guidelines to access limited services